Top 15 Signs of Steroid-Use (Science-Based)

 This isn’t always attributed to water retention, but instead higher levels of visceral fat (VF).

-Visceral fat is adipose tissue that accumulates around vitals organs, such as the liver and intestines.
-This type of fat isn’t visible to the naked eye (unlike subcutaneous fat), however it can cause the abdomen to have a protruding appearance.
+Visceral fat is adipose tissue that accumulates around vital organs, such as the liver and intestines.
+This type of fat isn’t visible to the naked eye (unlike subcutaneous fat); however, it can cause the abdomen to have a protruding appearance.

 High levels of VF are associated with increased health risks, such as cardiovascular disease and type II diabetes.